- Search The Registry

 Louis Rawls was born on this date in 1933.
 He was a Black singer, entertainer, and education activist.

-Born in Chicago, Louis Allen Rawls was raised on the South Side of the city by his grandmother.
+Born in Chicago, his grandmother raised Louis Allen Rawls on the city's South Side.
 He was a member of his Baptist church choir when he was seven.
 As a teenager, his singing expanded with trips to the Regal Theater to see Billy Eckstine, Arthur Prysock, and Joe Williams.
 A high school classmate of Sam Cooke, Rawls sang with Cooke in the Teenage Kings of Harmony, a 1950s gospel group.

-During that time he moved to Los Angeles and sang with the Chosen Gospel Singers, where he was first recorded.
-He then sang with the Pilgrim Travelers before enlisting in 1955 as a paratrooper in the Army's 82nd Airborne Division.
+He moved to Los Angeles and sang with the Chosen Gospel Singers, where he was first recorded.
+He sang with the Pilgrim Travelers before enlisting in 1955 as a paratrooper in the Army's 82nd Airborne Division.
 Three years later, Sergeant Rawls left the service and rejoined the Travelers.
 That same year (1958), while touring the South with the Travelers and Sam Cooke, Rawls was in a serious car crash that killed one passenger.
-Rawls was pronounced dead before getting to the hospital where he stayed in a coma for almost a week.
-It took him months to regain his memory and a year to fully recuperate, and he considered the event life-changing.
+Rawls was pronounced dead before getting to the hospital, where he stayed in a coma for almost a week.
+It took him months to regain his memory and a year to recuperate fully, and he considered the event life-changing.

-Rawls was signed to Capitol Records in 1962, the same year he sang background vocals with Sam Cooke’s recording of "Bring it on Home to Me".
+Rawls was signed to Capitol Records in 1962, the same year he sang background vocals with Sam Cooke’s recording of "Bring it on Home to Me."
 His first Capitol release was "Stormy Monday".
 Though his 1966 album "Live!" went gold, Rawls wouldn't have a star-making hit until he made "Soulin”.
 The album contained his first R&B #1 single, "Love Is a Hurtin' Thing."
 In 1967, he won his first Grammy for Best R&B Vocal Performance for "Dead End Street."
-In 1971, Rawls released the Grammy-winning single "Natural Man"; five years later his greatest album success came with "All Things in Time."
-The album produced his most successful single, "You'll Never Find Another Love Like Mine," which topped the R&B charts, went to number two on the pop side, and went platinum.
+In 1971, Rawls released the Grammy-winning single "Natural Man"; five years later his most significant album success came with "All Things in Time."
+The album produced his most successful single, "You'll Never Find Another Love Like Mine," which topped the R&B charts, went to number two on the pop side and went platinum.